fema-ffrd/Importance-Sampling-for-SST/README.md

 ## **User Guide**

-A full user guide with examples and API documentation is available in the Sphinx docs:
+A full user guide with examples and API documentation is available in the Sphinx docs: [View Documentation](https://github.com/fema-ffrd/Importance-Sampling-for-SST/blob/SJ/site/index.html)

 ### Prerequisites